ameerraj/INTELLIGENTE-INFORMATIONSSUCHE-PROJEKT/README.txt

+++ Project Description ++
+Automating the retrieval of Engineering Parts such as Pipes, Tees, Caps, Elbows according to DIN Norms.
+The goal of the development is to harvest a large database of parameters and then implement calculation capabilities directly onto the ap
+ Allowing the complete workflow to be completed in a chat based process instead of over formulas on Excel.

 # EN 10253-2 Multi Component Data Assistant

 Open `index.html` through a local server or inside Electron.
 Keep the JSON files in the same folder.